xdevfaheem/chunkifyr/README.md

 ## Contributing 🤝

 Contributions are welcome!
 If you have ideas for improving Chunkifyr or encounter any issues, feel free to submit a pull request or open an issue.
+There are lot more chunker that can be added, for example,
+- CSVChunker
+- MarkdownChunker
+- ...
+Develop a chunker as you wish, create a PR :)

 ## License 📄